USD Coin (USDC) Price Hits $1.01 on Major Exchanges

 About USD Coin

 USD Coin (USDC) is a token.
-Its genesis date was May 17th, 2018.
-USD Coin’s total supply is 518,631,146 tokens and its circulating supply is 514,892,050 tokens.
-USD Coin’s official message board is medium.com/centre-blog.
+It launched on May 17th, 2018.
+USD Coin’s total supply is 469,402,075 tokens and its circulating supply is 463,206,815 tokens.
+The official message board for USD Coin is medium.com/centre-blog.
+The official website for USD Coin is www.centre.io/usdc.
 USD Coin’s official Twitter account is @centre_io.
-The official website for USD Coin is www.centre.io/usdc.

 USD Coin Token Trading

-USD Coin can be traded on these cryptocurrency exchanges: Poloniex, LATOKEN, Kucoin, Hotbit, Crex24, CoinEx, OKEx, Coinsuper, CPDAX, Korbit, Coinbase Pro, FCoin and SouthXchange.
-It is usually not presently possible to buy alternative cryptocurrencies such as USD Coin directly using US dollars.
-Investors seeking to acquire USD Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy USD Coin using one of the aforementioned exchanges.
+USD Coin can be purchased on the following cryptocurrency exchanges: FCoin, SouthXchange, Coinsuper, Hotbit, Poloniex, Crex24, LATOKEN, CoinEx, OKEx, CPDAX, Korbit, Coinbase Pro and Kucoin.
+It is usually not presently possible to buy alternative cryptocurrencies such as USD Coin directly using U.S. dollars.
+Investors seeking to trade USD Coin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy USD Coin using one of the exchanges listed above.

 Receive News & Updates for USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.